|Nutritional Guidelines (per serving)|

-The benefits of homemade jerky are the ability to control not only the taste but also the smokiness and how salty the end product will be.
+The benefits of homemade jerky are the ability to control not only the taste but also the smokiness and saltiness of the end product.
 This jerky is loaded with umami flavors with just the right amount of chewiness.

 - 1 pound ground beef

 - 1 tablespoon lemon zest

 Keep the ground beef chilled until you are ready to use it.